mxmmargarida/IPG/README.md

 s.t.
 Ax <=b
 x[:n_I] binary and x[:n_C] >=0 continuous

+Implementation of the methodology described in
+M. Carvalho, A. Lodi, J. P. Pedroso, "Computing Nash equilibria for integer programming games". arxiv paper

 **Instances.py**: contains all methods to generate random Knapsack Game, Kidney Exchange Game and Lot-Sizing Game instances, as well as the implementations to save and read such instances.
 In fact, this file creates the class of Integer Programming Games (IPGs).

 **Computer_NE.py**: contains all methods to compute Nash equilibria for an IPG. *IterativeSG* is the method m-SGM wiht time limit of 1h and as input a maximum number of iterations, and *IterativeSG_NOT_DFS* is SGM.